Things to do in Broken Hill

 Looking up at the bright stars during the Outback Astronomy show

-Sitting in big reclining chairs, you’ll look up at the sky as Linda uses a laser point to show you the planets, the constellations, and even nebula far away.
+Sitting in big reclining chairs, you’ll look up at the sky as Linda uses a laser point to show you the planets, the constellations, and even the nebula far away.
 You can choose a package with food and drinks to make a night of it.

 Royal Flying Doctor Service